tylernwatson/fraud-detection-case-study/instructions.md

 1. Load the data in with pandas.
 Add a 'Fraud' column that contains True or False values depending on whether the event is fraudulent or not.
 This is determined based on the `acct_type` field.
 2. Check how many fraud and not fraud events you have.
 3. Look at the features.
 Make note of ones you think will be particularly useful to you.
-4. Do any data visualization that helps you understand the data.
+4. Make any data visualizations that help you understand the data.

 #### Scope the problem